porco-rosso-j/zk-ecdsAA/README.md

 ## Overview

 AnonAA is an Account Abstractionn (ERC4337/zkSync AA) wallet that implements useful privacy-preserving features, such as private ownership, private social recovery, and private ownership transfer.
-These are enabled by ZKP with Noir.
+These are enabled by ZKP with Noir, generalized zkp language built by Aztec.

 ## Feature break-down